Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

     ...            low_cut=1. / (60 * u.pix),
     ...            apodize_kernel='tukey', alpha=0.3)  # doctest: +SKIP

+For brevity, we will plot only the 1D power-spectra using the different apodizing kernels.

     >>> # Change the colours and comment these lines if you don't use seaborn
     >>> import seaborn as sb  # doctest: +SKIP
     >>> col_pal = sb.color_palette()  # doctest: +SKIP